flybywiresim/fbw-userguide/docs/fbw-a32nx/feature-guides/simbrief.md

 #### ^^Weights and Balance^^

-In our development version we have introduced a new flight model paired with a new weight and balance payload method that incorporates rows and the correct center of gravity.
+In our development version we have introduced a new flight model paired with a new weight and balance payload method that incorporates seat rows and the correct center of gravity.
 Please use the correct instructions for your corresponding installed version.

 ??? info "Development"
     Once on `W&B` page (2/2) you should see the following image even if you have pressed OFP REQUEST in a previous section.